 Deb co-founded PATH in 2014 after her journey with her son.
 She is certified in Narcan Training and Mental Health First Aid.
 Her goal is to educate families and let them know that they are not alone.
 Deb resides in Naperville with her husband and 5 children.

 Elisa currently resides in Naperville with her husband and has 2 sons.
-Her family has been plagued by the disease of addiction.
+Her family has been plagued for many generations by the disease of addiction.
 Her involvement in PATH has given her the tools necessary to cope and flourish.
-In addition to PATH, she volunteers for the Partnership for Drug Free Kids as a Parent Coach.
 Additionally, she has received training in Mental Health First Aid.

 Nancy is a paralegal, married with two adult daughters, one of whom is in recovery and lives in Plainfield.
 She also volunteers as a certified Court Appointed Special Advocate (CASA) for DuPage County for abused and neglected children.
 Her passion is research on the disease of addiction and spends free time researching about any new and cutting edge treatment and information that will help family members.